 How to Get Health Insurance in Canada

 Until an expat becomes eligible for the public healthcare system, it is strongly recommended that they get travel medical insurance or an annual international medical plan before coming to Canada.
-A non-resident in Canada can pay upwards to 5,000 CDN (3,761 USD) per day if they require a hospital stay.
+A non-resident in Canada can pay upwards to 5,000 CAD (3,761 USD) per day if they require a hospital stay.
 This amount can double for intensive care.
 It is best that expats ensure they have some sort of coverage in case of an emergency.